Preemptive and Non-Preemptive Scheduling

 Key Differences Between Preemptive and Non-Preemptive Scheduling:

-- The executing process in preemptive scheduling is interrupted in the middle of execution when higher priority one comes whereas, the executing process in non-preemptive scheduling is not interrupted in the middle of execution and wait till its execution.
+- The executing process in preemptive scheduling is interrupted in the middle of execution when higher priority one comes whereas, the executing process in non-preemptive scheduling is not interrupted in the middle of execution and waits till its execution.